An intoxicatingly spiced Yucatan pork dish is the basis for these tacos that boast layers of complex flavors in both the pulled pork and the salsa.

 - 1 teaspoon extra-virgin olive oil

 - 1 cup Yucatan-Style Slow-Roasted Pork

-- 1. Char the pepper by holding it with tongs over the flame of a gas burner, turning as needed, until it’s spotted black and blistered all over.
-(If you don’t have a gas stove, broil the habanero a few inches from the broiler element, turning as needed, until charred all over.)
+- Char the pepper by holding it with tongs over the flame of a gas burner, turning as needed, until it’s spotted black and blistered all over.
+(If you don’t have a gas stove, broil the habanero a few inches from the broiler element, turning as needed.)
 Let cool.